What Is a Criminal Justice Degree in the US?

 American University

-American University’s undergraduate criminal justice program is ranked #17 by Niche, and the graduate criminology program is ranked #21 by U.S. News & World Report.
-AU offers two degrees that touch on criminology and criminal justice: a BS in Data Science and a BA in Justice and Law.
+American University’s undergraduate program is ranked #17 by Niche, and the graduate criminology program is ranked #21 by U.S. News & World Report.
+AU offers two degrees that touch on both focus areas: a BS in Data Science and a BA in Justice and Law.
 Students may also pursue a combined Data Sciences for Justice, Law and Criminology (BS) and Justice, Law and Criminology (MS).
 Here are some examples of courses in each undergraduate focus:

 The following classes are among those required for the BA in Justice and Law: